OsirisTerje/osiristerje.github.io/content/about/_index.md

 My possible areas of engagement can be divided into four parts:

-<strong>Coding and Design</strong>
+**Coding and Design**

 I am a strong believer in good coding practices, beautiful code, minimalistic coding, pragmatism, strongly typed code, and overall shift-left thinking to everything that relates to coding.
 The language of use doesn't really matter, but for myself, I am mostly using C#, dabbles with Python, a bit of C/C++, and otherwise whatever comes my way.

-<strong>Management consulting</strong>
+**Management consulting**

 Coaching and mentoring management
 Working with the organization, establishing teams and team structures Establishing best practices for an end-to-end process in an organization, covering from sales through software production, testing and customer feedback.

-<strong>Test practices</strong>
+**Test practices**

 I have been working with test teams to improve and change test practices, and in particular in how to automate as much as possible of the testing.
 I am advocating that developers embrace in principle a "test-first" (TDD) approach, but stay pragmatic about it.
 Also that a shift-left practice is often the best, but that it doesn't mean you should not do integration tests.
 You need both!
 It is all about the proper balance.

-<strong>Architecture, Design and Coding</strong>
+**Architecture, Design and Coding**

 I am available for work in the areas of architecture, design (patterns and best practices), coding and testing
 - Application and code assessment